Pranavseelam06/lms-prototype/readme.md

    - Short constructive feedback
 3. Response is enforced to be **strict JSON**
 4. Score and feedback are stored in the database
+5. Follow Up assignment created if score lower than 80.

 ### AI Prompt Design
 - Model is instructed to behave like a teacher and provide individual feedback.